socnetv/app/src/tools/SOCNETV_CLI_REGRESSION_TOOL.md

 ## Kernels and JSON Schemas

-The CLI supports multiple kernels selected by `--kernel`.
+Kernels are selected with `--kernel`.

-### 1) Distance / Centrality Kernel (default)
+### Distance / Centrality Kernel (default)

 - Kernel: `distance` (default)
 - JSON schema: `schema_version = 1`

-This kernel runs geodesic distances and (optionally) centralities, then emits:
-- text KV output (always)
-- JSON output (optional dump/compare)

-### 2) Reachability Kernel
+### Reachability Kernel

 - Kernel: `reachability`
 - JSON schema: `schema_version = 2`

-This kernel computes the full NxN reachability matrix derived from geodesic distances:
+Reachability semantics:

 - R(i,j) = 1 if a walk exists from i to j
 - R(i,j) = 0 otherwise
 - Diagonal convention: **R(i,i) = 1**

-A pair is reachable iff its geodesic distance is finite.
+Reachability is derived from the distance kernel: a pair is reachable iff its geodesic distance is finite.

+Note: `--centralities` is not applicable to the reachability kernel.
+Use `-c 0` with `--kernel reachability`.

 ---